 Anna Johnson (Vice President) is founding Artistic and Managing Director of Cadence Theatre Company and is a graduate of Sarah Lawrence College, where she holds a B.A. in theatre and dance.
 She was an original co-founder of Richmond’s award-winning Firehouse Theatre Project, serves as Company Artist for Company of Fools (COF) in Hailey, Idaho, and the founding Artistic Director of St. Thomas Playhouse in Sun Valley, Idaho.
-Recently she directed the Richmond premieres of Lisa D’Amour’s Detroit and David Lindsay-Abaire’s Good People, and the Virginia premiere of Stephen Karam’s Sons of the Prophet (RTCC Nomination Best Director and Best Play: Cadence Theatre Company in partnership with Virginia Repertory Theatre).
+Recently she directed the Richmond premieres of Lisa D’Amour’s Detroit (RTCC nomination Best Ensemble Acting and Best Director) and David Lindsay-Abaire’s Good People (RTCC Nomination Best Play and Best Director), and the Virginia premiere of Stephen Karam’s Sons of the Prophet (RTCC Nomination Best Director and Best Play: Cadence Theatre Company in partnership with Virginia Repertory Theatre).
 Favorite Richmond directing credits include Next Fall (Richmond Triangle Players); Blue Ridge Mountain Christmas (2012 RTCC Nomination Best Locally Developed Work: Virginia Repertory Theatre); Sons of the Prophet (Cadence Theatre Company in partnership with Virginia Repertory Theatre); Kimberly Akimbo (2012 RTCC Nomination Best Director and Best Play: Cadence Theatre Company in Partnership with Virginia Repertory Theatre); Fool for Love (2010 RTCC nomination Best Play: Cadence Theatre Company); Godspell (2011 RTCC nomination Best Musical: Cadence Theatre Company); My Children!
 My Africa!
 (1997 Phoebe nomination Best Play: Theatre IV) and A Devil Inside (Theatre IV); And Then They Came for Me: Remembering the World of Anne Frank (Jewish Family Theatre); Tone Clusters (Firehouse Theatre Project).
 Acting credits include roles in Steel Magnolias, Rabbit Hole, Sight Unseen and Bus Stop (COF).
 Anna also serves on the board of the Campfire Foundation in Boise, Idaho.
 Since Cadence’s inception she has also been involved in areas of educational programming, production, marketing, volunteer recruitment and management, publicity management, development and administration.
 She and her husband have a daughter named Caroline and a golden retriever named Modoc.
 In her spare time Anna enjoys hiking, going to the ballet, watching movies, jogging and spending time with family and friends.

 Chris Lindsay-Abaire received her BA from Sarah Lawrence College and studied acting at The British American Drama Academy in London.
 She has performed at La Mama ETC, Here, Dance Theater Workshop, P.S.122, Fleetwood Stage, The Fulton Opera House and others.
 Television and film credits include Law & Order (Criminal Intent & SVU), Ghost Stories, Static, The King of the Magicians, and all the New York soaps except All My Children.
 She’s taken a break from auditioning so she can focus on keeping up with her two energetic young boys.
 In the meantime she is lucky to have an artistic home in the Brooklyn-based theater company, Brave New World Repertory Theatre where she is a company member.
 The company has kept her active with staged readings and productions of The Long Christmas Dinner, Private Lives, A Doll’s House, Hotel Paradiso, An Ideal Husband, No Exit, Wild Oats, The American Clock, The Children’s Hour and Heartbreak House, among others.
 Most recently she played the role of Sharon in Cadence Theatre Company’s Detroit.
 She is the co-founder of Brooklyn PPD Support which helps mothers with postpartum depression and other perinatal mood disorders find resources for recovery, facilitates group peer-to-peer counseling and provides telephone support.
 She is on the board of the Prospect Park South Association which is dedicated to maintaining and enhancing the Prospect Park South historic district in Brooklyn where she lives with her husband, playwright David Lindsay-Abaire, and their sons Nick and Cooper.
 She blogs about the ongoing restoration of their 1905 home at www.brownstoner.com/albemarle-reno.